decaprime/VRising-Modding/dev/resources.md

 ---

 ## Cpp2IL Decompiled Method Dumps
-Download the Cpp2IL-2022.0.5-Windows.exe from https://github.com/SamboyCoding/Cpp2IL/releases/tag/2022.0.5 into an empty folder, then open a command prompt / powershell / etc. in that folder and run this command Cpp2IL-2022.0.5-Windows.exe --analysis-level=4 --game-path="{PATH\TO\YOUR\GAME\FOLDER}" --exe-name="Vrising" --analyze-all --parallel don't folder to change {PATH\TO\YOUR\GAME\FOLDER} with full path of your game folder.
+Download [Cpp2IL-2022.0.5-Windows.exe](https://github.com/SamboyCoding/Cpp2IL/releases/tag/2022.0.5) into an empty folder, then open a command prompt / powershell / etc. in that folder and run this command:

+`Cpp2IL-2022.0.5-Windows.exe --analysis-level=4 --game-path="{PATH\TO\YOUR\GAME\FOLDER}" --exe-name="Vrising" --analyze-all --parallel` (change {PATH\TO\YOUR\GAME\FOLDER} to the full path of your game folder).